zarr-developers/geozarr-spec/geozarr-spec.md

 ### Multiscales Encoding

  Multiscales MUST be encoded in children groups.
 Data at all scales MUST use the same coordinate reference system and must follow ONE common zoom level strategy.
 The zoom level strategy is modelled in close alignment to the [OGC Two Dimensional Tile Matrix Set](https://docs.ogc.org/is/17-083r4/17-083r4.html) version 2 and the [Tiled Asset STAC extension](https://github.com/stac-extensions/tiled-assets).
 Each zoom level is described by a Matrix defining the number, layout, origin and pixel size of included tiles.
-These tiles MUST correspond to the chunk layout along the `lat` and `lon` dimension of the DataArray within a given group.
+These tiles MUST correspond to the chunk layout along the two spatial dimensions listed in `_ARRAY_DIMENSIONS` of a given group.

 * Multiscale group name is the zoom level identifier (e.g. '0').
 * Multiscale group contains all DataArrays generated for this specific zoom level.
-* Multiscale chunking is RECOMMENDED to be 256 pixels or 512 pixels for the latitude and longitude dimensions.
+* Multiscale chunking is RECOMMENDED to be 256 pixels or 512 pixels for the two spatial dimensions listed in `_ARRAY_DIMENSIONS`.

 ### Multiscales Metadata